originrose/matrix.fressian/README.md

     ; Read it back in
     (read-array "foo.mat")

-Both write-array and read-array create an <output|input>-stream with their first argument, which can be a File, URL, URI, Socket, or String.
+Note, both write-array and read-array create an output-stream or input-stream with their first argument, which can be a File, URL, URI, Socket, or String.

 ## Adding more implementations